himanshu864/DevObs/Engineering Economics.md

 ***Marginal Unit of Money***: How much a dollar cost?
 Worth of a rupee.
 Used to convert MU into rupee.

-Equilibrium is when rupee worth of satisfaction a consumer excepts to get match the rupee worth of satisfaction he actually gets.
+Equilibrium is when rupee worth of satisfaction a consumer expects to get match the rupee worth of satisfaction he actually gets.

 ## Law of Equi-Marginal Utility:
 The law states that a consumer should spend his limited income on different commodities in such a way that the last rupee spent on each commodity yield him equal marginal utility in order to get maximum satisfaction.